matboehm/nodeapiserver-vuebeginnerguide/README.md

 Connected to SQLite database
 ```

 Perfect!
 Now the server is running `http://localhost:3000` and you can start making requests (`http://localhost:3000/profile` for a list of the profiles for example - if you have any).

+The server is running with [Nodemon](https://www.npmjs.com/package/nodemon) which means it will detect if there are file changes and restart the server (very handy for development but should be turned off for production use).

 API Endpoints
 ===